 Young Investigators in Nuclear Engineering is a residential experience that engages participants in the role that nuclear technologies play in meeting the needs of society and solving everyday problems.
 The program is open to rising juniors and seniors and graduating seniors.
-Participants will learn about: the development of energy sources for the U.S.; the detection of environmental pollutants; and how are nuclear methods revolutionizing medical diagnostics and treatments.
-For more information, visit the Young Investigators website.
+Participants will learn about: nuclear energy, radiation detection & applications, computational science, nuclear materials, nuclear nonproliferation, nuclear waste management, policy etc. For more information, visit the Young Investigators website.

 [ top ]

 Engineering Bits & Bytes Days are STEM curriculum enrichment experiences held on the NC State Centennial campus for students in elementary, middle and high school — grades 3 – 12.
 These are half-day events held once a semester and include age- and grade-appropriate hands-on engineering activities and often a tour of Hunt Library.
 For high school and older middle school groups, NC State undergraduate engineering students are available for a Q & A session about admission requirements, scholarships, college life, and suggestions on how best to prepare now for the college experience you want.
 Engineering Bits & Bytes Day events are differentiated by grade bands (grades 3-5, grades 6-8, grades 9-12).
 Please click here for a sample agenda.
 Registration is required.
 For more information, visit the Engineering Place website: https://www.engr.